HolyTrio Footprints: A Virtual Pilgrimage

 “Does one feel happy to taste of a good thing all by himself ?
 One should share it with others.”

-After initial deliberation of choosing between publishing a book or creation of a website, it was decided finally to reach the sacred places associated with the Holy Trio through a website which anyone may access anytime from any corner of the world to make virtual pilgrimage to these places.
+After initial deliberation of choosing between publishing a book or creation of a website, it was decided finally to reach Thakur’s overflowing love and kindness associated with these places through a website which anyone may access anytime from anywhere in the world to make virtual pilgrimage to these places.

 read more